isi-mube/Cytology-Codex/02_py_scripts/README.md

 x = layers.Dense(5, activation='softmax')(x)

 return keras.Model(inputs, x)
+</pre>

-Conv2 Layer: Convolutional layer of the network, where the image pre-processing happens and the kernel filter the image on the whole image, detecting lines and edges.
+* Conv2 Layer: Convolutional layer of the network, where the image pre-processing happens and the kernel filter the image on the whole image, detecting lines and edges. `32`, `64`, `128` refers to the umber of filters used, starting from a small number.
-MaxPooling2D Layer: AKA downsampling, reducing the dimensionality of the input, making the network more precise and focusing it on the more important features, and also, preventing overfitting.
+* MaxPooling2D Layer: It performs downsampling operations, and also spatial dimensions (width, height), reducing overfitting and the computional cost by decreasing the spatial dimensionality.
+This process goes along with the convolutional layer, with different kernel sizes, to learn more complex patterns from Data.
-Flatten Layer: It prepares the multi-dimensional input for the last fully and dense layer.
+* Flatten Layer: It prepares the multi-dimensional input for the last fully and dense layer, converting the 2D matrix to a 1D vector.
-Dense Layer: It takes the Flatten inputs through a series of neurons.
+* Dense Layer: It takes the Flatten inputs through a series of neurons.
 First 512, then 256.
 It's where all previous neurons are fully connected, the 'softmax' activation it's used in multi-classification models, in this case, '5' corresponds to the number of target classes.

-</pre>
+*

+In short, this CNN model learns hierarchical representations of the images, from low-level structures (lines, edges, textures) in the initial layers to more complex high-level features such as patterns and objects.
 </div>